Wences91/influencers_policy_labs/README.md

 Twitter data for the year 2019 are available, but only includes User ID and Tweet ID, according to Twitter developer policy.

 ## Acknowledgements
-Wenceslao Arroyo-Machado has a FPU Grant (FPU18/05835) from the Spanish Ministry of Universities.
+Daniel Torres-Salinas has received funding from the University of Granada’s “Plan Propio de Investigación y Transferencia” under the “Reincorporación de Jóvenes Doctores” grant.
+Wenceslao Arroyo-Machado has received funding from the Spanish Ministry of Universities under the FPU Grant (FPU18/05835)